Russell takes first F1 win in Sao Paulo sprint

 George Russell caught and passed Max Verstappen to take Mercedes' first win of 2022 in a thrilling sprint race at the Sao Paulo Grand Prix.

-Verstappen and Russell found themselves in a close scrap for the lead after quickly dispensing with shock polesitter Kevin Magnussen's Haas after two laps.
+Verstappen and Russell found themselves in a scrap for the lead after quickly dispensing with shock polesitter Kevin Magnussen's Haas after two laps.

-Russell stayed with Verstappen from the start and, after several laps of wheel-to-wheel dicing, took the lead just after half distance.
+After several laps of wheel-to-wheel dicing, Russell took the lead from Verstappen just after half distance.

 - How to follow the Sao Paulo Grand Prix on the BBC